AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 From the beginning of creation the world sought balance; all energies and forces required a reflection, a counterpart.
 To this end, the world's creators conceived of a realm buried deep within the earth, to be a prison for spirits of darkness.
 Unknown to the peoples of Sumiriku. their negative emotions descended to this realm, empowering the terror of the depths below.
 The nation's conflicts and strife, fear and hatred, only strengthened the growing threat of the Oni, searching for a way out.

 Oni (鬼) are the pure embodiment of hatred, malevolence, and horror, forged in the fiery pits of Makoku.
-They take a wide variety of forms, usually those that incite great fear in their victims, but they do share some commonalities; an Oni is typically horned, tusked, and with a third eye showing through a crack in their forehead.
-Oni are known for the most evil of acts: murder, rampage, possession, and cannibalism.
+They take a wide variety of forms, usually those that incite great fear in their victims, but they do share some commonalities.
+Oni are typically horned, tusked, and with a third eye showing through a crack in their forehead.
+Oni are known for the most evil of acts; murder, rampage, possession, and cannibalism.
 Their only known weakness is the light of Sumiriku's holy suns; having not been born under the twin suns has cursed the Oni to burn away under their radiance.
 Many people choose to believe that the presence of all evils in this world is due to the wiles of these manipulative creatures, sowing terror for their own ends.

 ## Godaiyō